ByteOtter/journey/content/resume.md

 ## Hey, I'm Tia aka ByteOtter

-I'm a software developer trainee at SUSE Software Solutions located in Germany.
+I'm a software engineering apprentice at SUSE Software Solutions located in Germany.

 I started programming in Uni mostly using Java and Python, but am now mostly using Rust and Python.
 My interests currently move in the direction of more hardware related programming topics.